Jasper-Hewitt/Wind_project/README.md

 it appears to work: see finding_noisepollution.

 ## todo
-- figure out what that warning is: cannot find model with this name...
-Maybe it's not really using the model now.
-Otherwise check for other models. https://huggingface.co/shibing624/text2vec-base-chinese

 - read and highlight the actual pdf and see if the model gets it right
-- count the total number of words after converting and check how many was lost.
 - check why the len of sentence_score is only half of that of split_contents.
 Maybe I'm losing a lot of sentences here.
+- determine a threshold.
+What overal_score is high enough to assume this sentence has something to do with 噪音.

+### done

+- count the total number of words after converting and check how many was lost.
+    - no loss. number of words after copy pasting pdf into word: 8373... after converting with flitz: 8378
+- figure out what that warning is: cannot find model with this name...
+Maybe it's not really using the model now.
+Otherwise check for other models.
+    - The model that I was trying to use: shibing624/text2vec-base-chinese was not available somehow.
+I now use another model, see information below.

 ## model